 New York style cheesecake is also always baked and contains very simple ingredients.
 It’s a no-frills cheesecake that packs a punch in flavor and texture.
 The distinct flavor can be attributed to the bit of sour cream and fresh lemon juice, giving it a slight tang.

-What you need to bake a New York cheesecake recipe
+Equipment to bake a New York cheesecake at home

 You might already have these tools in your kitchen.
 Baking cheesecake doesn’t require a ton of gear so if you’re missing something, it’s easily attainable.